Contains PR samples.

-Contains PR samples. * indicates affiliate link – I receive a small fee from any purchases made through these links.
+* indicates affiliate link – I receive a small commission from purchases made through these links.

-If you’re buying a Christmas gift for a gin lover, there’s a huge range of choice this year.
-You’ve probably seen lots of novelty gifts out there, and I have to say that I really do love this Gin-Gle Bells mug from John Lewis*.
+If you’re looking for gift ideas for gin lovers, there’s a huge range of choice out there.
+You’ve probably seen lots of novelty gin gifts out there, and I have to say that I really do love this Gin-Gle Bells mug from John Lewis* as a Christmas gift.

-But I reckon that the best present for a gin fan is definitely a new bottle of gin, especially if it’s one that they haven’t tried before.
+But I reckon that the best present for gin lovers is definitely a new bottle of gin.
+And you’ll get bonus points if it’s one that they haven’t tried before.
 Twisting Spirits are a micro distillery in Oxfordshire, and their passion for gin really shines through in their products.
-They distill their gins in small batches, and distill, fill and label each bottle by hand.
+They produce their gins in small batches, and distill, fill and label each bottle by hand.

-I received a bottle of their Douglas Fir gin, which is as Christmassy as gin gets.
-It has a lovely fresh flavour from the Douglas Fir, backed up with citrus notes and a hint of spice.
+I received a bottle of their Douglas Fir gin has a lovely fresh flavour from the Douglas Fir, backed up with citrus notes and a hint of spice.
 I think it’s delicious, and might be one of the nicest gins I’ve tried this year!

 Their range also includes a Kaffir Lime and Lemon Grass gin, which would be perfect for summer cocktails.
 And their Earl Grey Tea gin has delicate floral notes as well as notes of tea and crisp citrus.
 I reckon that it’s ideal for someone who loves both tea and gin!
 Click here to find your local stockist, or buy direct from the Twisting Spirits website.

 And for a gin lover with a sweet tooth, a bottle of Bakewell Gin sounds like a great match.
-It’s distilled with botanicals including cherries and almonds, and I’m really hoping that I might find a bottle of this under the tree on Christmas morning.
+As you might guess from the name, it’s distilled with botanicals including cherries and almonds.
 Click here to buy Bakewell Gin on Amazon.co.uk*.

 Or why not buy a bottle of Lakes Gin, distilled with crystal clear Cumbrian water and botanicals.
 You could buy the original Lakes Gin, or the gorgeous Damson Gin liqueur, ideal for sipping over ice or adding to a glass of prosecco.
 They also have some cute gift ideas, like this mixed Miniature Gift Pack, which contains miniatures of Gin, Vodka and Whisky.
 And you can also book tours of the distillery, or even buy a Distiller for the Day experience!